Digital Submittal Fees On-Site Plan Requirements Remote Inspections Plans Pick Up Mailed Notification Process Stormwater Inspections

 For currently scheduled inspections, you or your contractor will be contacted via telephone and offered the option for a remote inspection.
 This will allow field staff to perform the inspection without entering your home.
 Field staff will guide you through the process via your video conferencing tool of choice (Facetime, Skype, etc.).

 Please note that remote inspections are not mandatory and customers who do not wish to participate in this voluntary program can discuss options with field staff once they are contacted.
 We appreciate your patience during this time.

 Plans Pick Up

-Customers who need to retrieve approved or denied plans from the Customer Service Center in OEP may do so by making an appointment online.
-Appointments are in-person on the 4th floor of OEP and available every 30 minutes.
+Customers who need to retrieve approved or denied plans from the Customer Service Center in One Exchange Plaza may do so by making an appointment online.
+Appointments are in-person and available Monday-Friday on the 4th floor of One Exchange Plaza.

 All fees for approved plans must be paid before they can be released.
 Payments can be made online via a registered account in the Permit and Development Portal or over the phone by calling 919-996-2500.

 Customers who need to submit notification letters as part of their application requirements should note the following changes in process: